WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetType.md

 ## [DotNetDelegate](WithoutHaste.DataFiles.DotNet.DotNetDelegate.md) ToDelegate([DotNetQualifiedName](WithoutHaste.DataFiles.DotNet.DotNetQualifiedName.md) name)

-Converts the type into a delegate, transfering all applicable data.
+Converts the selected type into a delegate, transfering all applicable data.

 **Remarks:**
-If the _name_ refers to a sub-type, that type is the one converted.
+If the _name_ refers to a nested type descendent, that type is the one converted.
-The sub-type is removed from its parent and the new delegate is added in its place
+The nested type is removed from its parent and the new delegate is added in its place

 **Returns:**
 The new delegate, or null if the type is not found.